 Take a moment to understand marriage law in your state of residence as those are the rules you’ll be measured by.

 Know what you’re signing up for

-In short, saying “I do” on its own won’t lead to major changes in your credit score, other than your credit report reflecting your post-marriage surname.
+In short, saying “I do” on its own won’t lead to major changes in your credit score.
+The only real difference is your credit report will now reflect your post-marriage surname.
 However, any joint debt taken on together can have an impact on both your individual scores.
-As such, it’s crucial that you and your spouse are on the same page when it comes to taking on debt.
+Therefore, it’s crucial that you and your spouse are on the same page when it comes to taking on debt.
 By coming clean with your credit histories, you can start off your marriage on the right track.

 Master your money as a team